galaxyxxxxx/DFDNet-Pro/README.md

 ## Outline
 - The platform is based on vue-flask.
-- The algorithm inherites from [DFDNet](https://github.com/csxmli2016/DFDNet).
+- The algorithm extends from [DFDNet](https://github.com/csxmli2016/DFDNet).

 ## Reference
 [DFDNet](https://github.com/csxmli2016/DFDNet)